Pakistan parliament committee demands end to U.S. drone strikes

 A halt in drone strikes and an unconditional apology for the "condemnable and unprovoked" NATO attack were the national security committee's main recommendations, its chairman Raza Rabbani, told parliament.

-"It needs to be realised that drone attacks are counterproductive, cause loss of valuable lives and property, radicalise the local population, create support for terrorists and fuel anti-American sentiments," Rabbani said.
+"It needs to be realized that drone attacks are counterproductive, cause loss of valuable lives and property, radicalize the local population, create support for terrorists and fuel anti-American sentiments," Rabbani said.

 Despite some hopes for a new direction in ties with the United States, the committee recommendations covered little that was new.